-Prayer to St. Joseph: Glorious Saint Joseph, spouse of Mary, grant, we beseech thee, thy paternal protection, through the Heart of Jesus Christ.
+Prayer to St. Joseph (by St. Francis de Sales) to provide a solution to the school building and property dilemma: Glorious Saint Joseph, spouse of Mary, grant, we beseech thee, thy paternal protection, through the Heart of Jesus Christ.
 O thou saint whose infinite power is extended to all our needs, rendering for us possible that which is impossible, look upon the concerns of they children with they fatherly countenance.
 In the troubles and sorrows that afflict us, we have confident recourse to thee.
 Deign to take under thy loving protection this important and difficult endeavor, the cause of our worries, and dispose its success to the glory of God and to the benefit of His faithful servants.
 Amen.

 Weekly Mass Schedule

 November 2020: Please use the south (parking lot) entrance only for both entering and exiting the Church.

 (In the Ordinary Form of the Mass – English)

 (In the Extraordinary Form of the Mass – Latin)